View Document

 Clinic Staff

-⦁ Staff are required to take all reasonable care for their health and safety and consider the health and safety of others who may be affected by their actions; and
+⦁ Work safely and take all reasonable care for their health and safety and consider the health and safety of others;

-⦁ All staff are responsible for ensuring the environment they enter into is free from risk and potential occupational health and safety hazards supported by the Health and Safety Policy.
+⦁ Identify and mitigate potential occupational health and safety hazards in their work environment as outlined in the Health and Safety Policy.

-⦁ Ensure they work safely in line with VU’s policies and procedures;
+Student ⦁ Work safely in line with VU’s policies and procedures, following the direction of Clinic staff;

-⦁ Record hours worked in their logbook and had them verified by their Clinic Supervisor; and
+⦁ Record hours worked in their logbook and have them verified by their Clinic Supervisor;

-⦁ Students have an understanding of role and responsibilities within the organisation;
+⦁ have an understanding of roles and responsibilities within the organisation;

-⦁ Students operate within the agreed parameters of confidentiality;
+⦁ operate within the agreed parameters of confidentiality in line with scope of practice, and where relevant, registration body;

-⦁ Students operate within the parameters of the course scope and philosophy, use treatment and techniques that are in line with the course curriculum; and
+⦁ operate within the parameters of the course scope and philosophy, and use treatment and techniques that are in line with the course curriculum and current best practice;

-⦁ Students develop appropriate working relationships with their supervisors.
+⦁ develop appropriate working relationships with their supervisors.

 Part B - Clinics and Placements